manifold-systems/manifold/manifold-deps-parent/manifold-science/README.md

 You can use *all* Dimensions and Units directly in arithmetic, relational, and [unit (or "binding") expressions](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-ext#unit-expressions).

-The `Length` class, for example, implements method operators for all arithmetic, relational, and unit operators.
-This is what allows you to write expressions like this:
+The `Length` class, for example, implements method operators for all arithmetic, relational, and unit operators, enabling you to write expressions like this:
 ```java
  *   // commonly used unit abbreviations e.g., m, ft, hr, mph, etc.
  *   import static manifold.science.util.UnitConstants.*;